Skip to main content

 Pancakes Without Flour / Gluten-free Pancakes

-The flour is a classic ingredient of pancakes.
+Flour is a classic ingredient of pancakes.
 Nevertheless, it can be replaced with other foods.
-For example, instead of the flour, you can use cottage cheese.
+For example, instead of flour, you can use cottage cheese.

 This would make your pancakes suitable for people with gluten intolerance.
 In addition to the cottage cheese, you can also use bananas as a flour substitute.

-For four servings of a banana pancake without flour, you will need:
+For four servings of a flourless banana pancake, you will need:

 • 3 bananas